LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="SubmitConsentByAccessToken-post-">Post Consent By Access Token (POST)</h4>
  API to provide a way to end user to submit a consent form for particular event type.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/consent-by-access-token/)

 ```java